galaxyproject/admin-training/sessions/06-extending-installation/ex1-proftpd.md

 Then, save and quit your editor.

-Next, verify that your Galaxy user's UID and GID are `999`.
+Next, get your Galaxy user's UID and GID.
 You'll need this for the next config file:

 ```console
 $ id galaxy